sebastiaanluca/laravel-boolean-dates/README.md

 }
 ```

-Adding the boolean dates _values_ to the `$dates` array is optional, but encouraged as it'll convert all your boolean datetimes to Carbon instances.
+Adding the boolean dates _values_ to the `$dates` array is **optional**, but encouraged as it'll convert all your boolean datetimes to Carbon instances.

 ## How to use